The Right Fuel Source That Can Actually Lower Capital Expenses

 Servicing and Maintenance Cost: A single paralleled unit can be taken out of service for maintenance or repair while other units remain available should an outage occur.
 Smaller paralleled generators can also be stored in easier-to-access locations like on rooftops or in parking garages.

 When considering a natural gas system, it’s important to find an engineering partner who fully understands the needs of your application and has the products, expertise, technology and resources to help you develop the best, most cost-effective solution.

 For over 50 years, Generac has driven much of the innovation that’s occurred within the power generation industry – especially many of the recent advancement in natural gas technology.
 Beyond its technology leadership, however, the company also provides comprehensive sales, design, installation and service support from a team of engineers who have worked in the field for decades.
-Many commercial, industrial and mission critical facilities value rely on Generac not just as a supplier, but as a true engineering partner.
+Many commercial, industrial and mission critical facilities value rely on Generac not just as a supplier, but also as a true engineering partner.